Ernesto-B/Worldbuilding-Obsidian/Worldbuilding/97 - DLC/Iyresa/Coast of Iyresa.md

 *

 ### Adventuring Hooks
-* Forbidden Depths of Cascadea: The pit at Cascadea's center is off-limits, with rumors of ancient horrors or treasures lying beneath the lake.
+* Forbidden Depths of [[Cascadea]]: The pit at Cascadea's center is off-limits, with rumors of ancient horrors or treasures lying beneath the lake.
-* Hidden Caverns in the Cindral Mountains: Some believe these caves house runic teleportation gates to other realms, guarded by elemental beings.
+* Hidden Caverns in the[[ Cindral Mountains]]: Some believe these caves house runic teleportation gates to other realms, guarded by elemental beings.
-* Trade Rivalry: A wealthy Cascadean merchant hires adventurers to sabotage a rising rival in Stonefall, igniting tension between the cities.
+* Trade Rivalry: A wealthy Cascadean merchant hires adventurers to sabotage a rising rival in [[Stonefall]], igniting tension between the cities.
-* Monsters in the Plains: Increasing monster attacks threaten Iyresa’s trade routes, hinting at a deeper disturbance in the land.
+* Monsters in the [[Iyresan Plains]]: Increasing monster attacks threaten Iyresa’s trade routes, hinting at a deeper disturbance in the land.